DataDog/documentation/content/agent/proxy.md

     default_backend datadog

 # This is the Datadog server.
 In effect any TCP request coming
-# to the forwarder frontend defined above will be proxied to
+# to the forwarder frontend defined above is proxied to
 # Datadog's public endpoints.
 backend datadog
     balance roundrobin